 What is the application process?

-The paper application for the education component is open until November 7th, 2014.
+The paper application for the education component is now closed for Summer 2018 but will be reopened again in September for Summer 2019.
 The application must be completed in Spanish.
 All applicants will be interviewed the following week to assess their verbal skills.
 Shortly after, applicants will receive an email notification regarding the decision.